veenayaksirohi/JavaScript_Learning/notes.md

 - Write a for loop that prints numbers 1 to 10, skipping 5.
 - Use for...of to print each character in a string.
 - Use reduce to sum an array of numbers.
+- Use map to double each value in an array.
+- Use filter to select only odd numbers from an array.

 **Quiz:**
 ```js